username121546434/TerminalVideoPlayer/README.md

 # Download

-Go to the github release page to download this
+Go to the [github release page](https://github.com/username121546434/TerminalVideoPlayer/releases) to download the windows exe.

 # Usage